Expand the section navigation mobile menu

 (location map)

-At the Oakland University School of Business Administration, the embedded Career Services team collaborates with employers to find the best Grizzly talent for their recruitment needs.
+At the Oakland University School of Business Administration, the embedded Career and Life Design team collaborates with employers to find the best Grizzly talent for their recruitment needs.
 Through networking and recruiting events, on-campus interview opportunities and the job-posting platform, Handshake, employers can discover confident OU talent with real-world experience.

-Employers will benefit from the dedicated Career Services staff, which offers an unparalleled resource in the search of prepared, enthusiastic recruits.
+Employers will benefit from the dedicated Career and Life Design staff, which offers an unparalleled resource in the search of prepared, enthusiastic recruits.
 The team takes the responsibility of connecting bright minds to opportunities seriously.

 There’s a reason Oakland business graduates are employed by a wide variety of organizations across many sectors including accounting, automotive, tier one, aerospace, defense, health care, financial services, entertainment, education, information services, manufacturing, staffing, and more.